piyushmali/Solidity-Learning/README.md

 53. **Decentralized Ride-Sharing Platform:** A Solidity function to implement a decentralized ride-sharing platform, allowing users to find and offer rides without relying on a centralized platform.
 54. **Decentralized Supply Chain Financing Platform:** A Solidity function to implement a decentralized supply chain financing platform, allowing suppliers to obtain financing based on their receivables.
 55. **Decentralized Sports Betting Platform:** A Solidity function to implement a decentralized sports betting platform, enabling users to bet on the outcome of sports events such as football and basketball games.

-Please feel free to explore the repository and try out the Solidity programs!

-## Usage
-To use any of the Solidity programs in this repository, follow these steps:

-1. Clone the repository: `git clone https://github.com/piyushmali/solidity-programs.git`
-2. Navigate to the program of your choice: `cd solidity-programs/program-name`
-3. Compile the Solidity code using a suitable compiler such as [Remix](https://remix.ethereum.org/).
-4. Deploy the smart contract to an Ethereum network of your choice (e.g., Ganache, Sepolia, Mainnet).
-5. Interact with the deployed contract using a suitable Ethereum wallet or DApp browser.

-Feel free to customize the programs or use them as a reference for your own projects.
-Contributions are also welcome!

-## Contributing
-If you would like to contribute to this repository, follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature/your-feature-name`.
-5. Create a pull request describing your changes.

-Please ensure that your contributions adhere to the [Contributor Covenant](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).

-## License
-This repository is licensed under the [MIT License](LICENSE).

-## Show Your Support
-If you find this repository helpful, please consider giving it a star ⭐️ and following my profile.
-Your support is greatly appreciated!

-You can also share this repository with others who might find it useful.

-Thank you for your support!